Harald Bode: Notable users

 But in the case of Karlheinz Stockhausen, a student of Meyer-Eppler at the University of Bonn in 1954-1956, his only use of the melochord was in a failed experiment with a ring modulator.
 After this, he chose to disregard such instruments in favor of sine-wave generators, which he used in producing Studie I (1953) and Studie II (1954).
 This was also true for the two works by Karel Goeyvaerts produced there, and for Seismogramme (1954) by Henri Pousseur.

 Personal life

-He was the father of cinematographer Ralf D. Bode, and Peer Bode.
+He was the father of cinematographer Ralf D. Bode, and video artist Peer Bode.